jleung7158/WageGauge/journals/james.md

 For aha! moments, I figured out how to transfer data between parent-child and child-parent components in React... but also now know it's way better to do with Redux.

 5/23/23
+Today was all Redux and RTK Query, I managed to get them done!
+Mo's birthday was today (happy birthday Mo!) so we tabled handling the auth for some other day.
+I did get it started on my page though.

+We planned out how to start the topics endpoint, as well as how to implement our auth in the back/front-end.

+For aha! moments, while I was trying out state control with redux things kind of just clicked, and I realized how the global state was handled.
+Made code a LOT cleaner IMO.